 It can be an expensive business if you don’t stay within the law too, not to mention the potential damage it can cause to your own or your client’s reputation and brand.

-Companies not meeting their legal obligations can be fined up to £500,000 by the Information Commissioner's Office (ICO).
+Companies or its directors not meeting their legal obligations can potentially be fined up to £500,000 by the Information Commissioner's Office (ICO).
 Monetary penalties have been issued for making repeated marketing calls to numbers listed on the Corporate / Telephone Preference Service (C/TPS) registers and ignoring people’s objections to those calls including:

-To understand your obligations fully, it’s a good idea to be aware of the two main pieces of legislation relating to making marketing phone calls and using data.
+To understand your obligations fully, it’s a good idea to be aware of the two main pieces of legislation relating to making marketing phone calls and processing personal data.

 The rules on live marketing calls are in regulation 21 of PECR.
 In short, you must not make unsolicited live marketing calls: